-Experience within this virtual guided tour the historical private rooms of the emperor as well as the builder's rooms of the Renaissance castle.
+Experience the historical private rooms of the emperor as well as the builder's rooms of the Renaissance palace within this virtual tour.

 In the footsteps of the emperor